Ever landed on a review site and wondered how it actually makes money? That’s what I’m going to show you today. I’ll even show you how to make one 🙂

 I can write several books on all the products available and I doubt I’d even hit 1% of all the products available in this world and the beauty is that this list is growing, because companies and people are inventing and releasing new products, with the goal to solve problems.

 2) Second, while there are countless products available, very few become extremely popular and viral.
 These are the ones which explode with sales and make the most money.
-I happen to have an example of such a thing, where a viral diet broke out in popularity and made me nearly $200k, because I reviewed it on a site I used to own.
+I happen to have an example of such a thing, where a viral diet broke out in popularity and made me a ton of money, because I reviewed it on a site I had.
+It was just a 1 page website.

-Read about that here and how I made the money from that.
+Read about that 1 page website case study here and how much I made.

 3) Third, with the mass amounts of products available out there, a huge chunk of people who hear about it through marketing go online and look for REVIEWS of these things and find them on blogs like mine.